 So, let’s take a look at how this plays out at 4%.
 At 4%, that mutual fund will return to you $13,000 and that’s over the 20-year cycle.

 Now, that index fund because of the tax preservation, the preservation of principal, you’re looking at earning around $35,000 so that same amount of money.
 That’s almost double.

 Now, if we just ratchet things up one more percentage point to 6%, it’s probably doable.
 It’s an average 6% over time.
-And your mutual fund would give you $25,000.
-You’ve kind of now almost doubled your money in a 20-year period.
-But with the equity index Universal Life product, you’re looking at $113,000 practically quadrupling your income.
+Your mutual fund would give you $25,000.
+You’ve kind of now almost doubled your money in a 20-year period; but with the equity index Universal Life product, you’re looking at $113,000 practically quadrupling your income.